Rising interest rates: what it could cost you and what to do about it

 Speaking of your mortgage, here is a little pop quiz for you:

 True or false: a one percent hike in the BoC rate would mean that the interest rate on your mortgage would only go up by 1%.

 That would be false.

-So is it time to start taking an interest in interest rates?
+So, is it time to start taking an interest in interest rates?

 Looking to free up cash flow so you can start paying off debt sooner?
-Here are 5 tips for saving up to $500 a month!
+Here are 5 tips for saving up to $500 a month.

-Consolidate multiple high-interest credit cards and debt into one low-rate line of credit.
+Another course of action is to consolidate multiple high-interest credit cards and debt into one low-rate line of credit.

 If you’re making multiple debt repayments each month, all at varying interest rates, you’re stretching your finances unnecessarily.
 A line of credit can streamline all that debt into one manageable monthly payment, freeing up cash flow and saving you money in the long run.
 Something you’ll appreciate, particularly once interest rates begin to rise.